jsdealy/latin/miscellae/guideToLatinConversation.md

 He tripped up my heels.

-TO LISTEN ATTENTIVE-
-LY, TO BE ATTENTIVE.
+TO LISTEN ATTENTIVELY, TO BE ATTENTIVE.

 Listen attentively.

-Lend your ear and lis-
+Lend your ear and listen.
-ten.

-You are paying atten-
-tion to something else.
+You are paying attention to something else.

 Voca ilium meis verbis,